Johnny-oss/Johnny-oss/README.md

-- 👋 Hi, I’m @Johnny-oss
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+Hello my name is Johnny Melo
+👀 I'm interested in Software Testing and Quality Assurance 🌱 I'm currently learning about Selenium WebDriver test automation, written in BDD in Gherkin language, C# and JavaScript 💞️ I try to collaborate on the quality of your tests
-- 📫 How to reach me ...
+📫 How to contact me: Linkedin - https://www.linkedin.com/in/johnnysoaresdemelo/

 <!---
 Johnny-oss/Johnny-oss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.